Community Services

 • Excess waste can be placed in 32-gallon bag at the curb with one of the 25 stickers received annually for excess Waste Management collection.

-• Washoe County residential customers, current with their bill, also may dispose of one standard pick-up truckload of waste (3 cubic yards or 4 tires) four times per year at no additional cost at one of the three locations listed here.
+• Washoe County residential customers, current with their bill, also may dispose of one standard pick-up truckload of waste (3 cubic yards or 4 tires) four times per year at no additional cost at one of the three locations listed on Waste Management's website.
 Present current bill or ID matching the account address.

 Call 311 to find resources, ask questions, and utilize Washoe County services.
 Learn More »